physiodatatoolbox/docs/docs/user-guide/file-converter.md

    If this option is left selected, the raw files that would produce a PhysioData files that already exist are not converted.

  - **Only overwrite the raw data inside the existing PhysioData files:**
-   This option causes the File Converter to only rewrite the raw data inside the PhysioData file, if it already exists, leaving any modules settings, states and corrections intact.
+   This option causes the File Converter to only rewrite the raw data inside the PhysioData file, if it already exists, leaving all module's settings, states and corrections intact.
 Use this option if for instance you already have modules and correction in the file that you do not want to override, but you do want to change the raw data.

  - **Completely overwrite existing PhysioData files:**
    When selected, any preexisting PhysioData file with a conflicting name will be completely overwritten.